-WTOP Film Critic Jason Fraley reviews "Fruitvale Station," the pride of the 2013 Sundance Film Festival.
+WTOP Film Critic Jason Fraley reviews "Fruitvale Station," the pride of this year's Sundance Film Festival.

 WASHINGTON – Regardless of your take on the George Zimmerman-Trayvon Martin verdict, the most troubling thing, aside from the loss of life, was the predictably divisive reaction.
 Surely it would break along racial lines, O.J.-style, with an array of verbal Molotov cocktails.

 Many in black America saw a wave of horrific memories rush to the surface — Emmett Till, Malice Green, Rodney King — while many in white America resented another black vs. white media storyline despite a Hispanic defendant.
 Most of us just lowered our heads at yet another tragic chapter in America’s long, complex history of race.

 We write new pages of that history with each passing day, too often living on different colored Metro lines, zipping in opposite directions and hesitant to single-track.
 Occasionally, we need a moment where the trains stop, the doors open and we’re forced to look out at the world around us.
 This requires a cultural touchstone that’s honest yet fair; one that punches us in the gut, then asks us to reflect; that invites us, through laughs and tears, to think, grow and transcend our “failure to communicate.”

 “Fruitvale Station” is that movie.